Shruti-Walunj/bike-sales-excel-dashboard-project/README.md

 Middle-aged customers (31–54) had the highest purchase rate

-Gender had minimal impact—purchase rates were similar for males and females
+Gender had minimal impact as purchase rates were similar for males and females

 Region mattered most: